Jio to digitally transform 50 million MSMEs

-New Delhi, March 9 (IANS) JioBusiness has introduced an integrated offering for micro, small and medium businesses (MSMBs).
+New Delhi: JioBusiness has introduced an integrated offering for micro, small and medium businesses (MSMBs).

 This is based on the three key pillars of Enterprise-Grade Fiber Connectivity that offers voice and data services, Digital Solutions that help enterprises manage and grow their business and devices that enable leading digital solutions for MSMBs.